Instantly add colour to black and white photos with this free and easy website

 Read more

-A new exhibition highlights the auteur’s keen eye for design and the work of collaborators like Saul Bass and Milena Canonero.
+A new exhibition highlights the auteur’s keen eye for design and the work of collaborators of Kubrick like Saul Bass and Milena Canonero.

 20 years after his death, the vision of auteur Stanley Kubrick continues to resonate, whether in homages found in films like Ready Player One, the style of Christopher Nolan or album covers by the Arctic Monkeys.